 It was previously known as diastematomyelia (diastema = a cleft, myelos = cord).

-Split cord malformation can involve any part of spinal column and sometimes involve the whole length of the canal.
+Split cord malformation can involve any part of the spinal column and sometimes involve the whole length of the canal.
 However, common sites of the bony spur are lower dorsal and upper lumbar regions.
-Rarely cases with cervical diastematomyelia has been reported.
+Rarely cases with cervical diastematomyelia have been reported.
 Very rarely the split cord malformation may occur without any evidence of a spur.
-Usually the bony spur is attached to the dorsal surface of the vertebral body, though posterior spurs attached to hypertrophied lamina have been reported.
+Usually, the bony spur is attached to the dorsal surface of the vertebral body, though posterior spurs attached to hypertrophied lamina have been reported.

 Split cord malformations are more common in the lower cord but can sometimes occur at multiple levels.